jaroslaw91/ScrumLab-Zaplanuj-Jedzonko/README.md

 # ScrumLab-Zaplanuj-Jedzonko
-"Zaplanuj Jedzonko"is a front-end Scrum lab project from Coders Lab.
+"Zaplanuj Jedzonko" is a front-end Scrum lab project from Coders Lab.

 ## Technologies
 * HTML